jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 |19.| GitHub Blog | Optional |Second Year | [_____]  |
 |20.| Shiny App | Optional |Second Year | [_____]  |

-Several, but not all, of the above tasks are detailed more fully in the following sections.

-## Thesis Topic Approval - "Defining the Problem Area" (#1)
+## Thesis Topic - "Defining the Problem Area"

 The general thesis topic is required to be selected during the beginning of the first semester of the first year.
 The thesis topic, does not, however, determine the hypotheses, methodology or general approach taken by the student to understand the problem (e.g. experimental, quasi-experimental, meta-analytic methods).

+**Due**: October 1st, First Year

-## Literature Review - "Understanding the Problem" (#2, #5)
+## Literature Review - "Understanding the Problem"

-The development of the literature review on the selected topic begins during the fall of the first during PSYC 564 Advanced Research Methods.
+The development of the literature review begins during the fall of the first during PSYC 564 Advanced Research Methods.
 The literature review will become the "introduction" section of the final thesis project.
-The literature review shows the student's mastery of the literature.
-More importantly, the literature review shows the students understanding of the *problem* to be addressed and answered by the methodology.
-The literature is to be worked on throughout the duration of the program.
+The literature review shows the student's mastery of the literature surrounding the *problem* to be addressed by the thesis.
+The typical length of a literature review is between 20-40 pages longs but there is no maximum length.

+The development of the literture review is ongoing throughout the two years until completion.
+The first draft is completed during the PSYC 564 during the fall of the first year.
+Revisions are made during the spring of the first year.

+**Due**: December 15th, First year; May 15th, end of first year;

 ## Method Section - "Solving the Problem" (#4)